Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

-We use the native BPE tokenizer to process the cognitive input $(S, R, A)$.
-The training objective is to minimize the Cross-Entropy Loss between the agent's predictions $(S'_{pred}, F_{pred}, P_{L,pred}, T_{task,pred})$ and the ground-truth labels $(S', F, P_L, T_{task})$.
-This objective compels the agent to accurately predict the next state, control flags, payload length, and the specific tool invocation type.
-Consequently, the agent learns the conditional logic of TCP and the correct strategy for using its ALU tool, without being burdened by the precise arithmetic execution itself.
+This objective trains the agent to predict the extended action directive, the next internal state, control flags, payload length, and the specific tool invocation type.
+Consequently, whether in the fast or slow path, the agent learns the conditional logic of TCP and the strategy for invoking its ALU tool, while leaving arithmetic execution to the ALU.

-All experiments are conducted on a cloud server equipped with an NVIDIA A100 GPU.
-The detailed training hyperparameters are configured as shown in Table~\ref{tab:train_config}.
+Model training and fine-tuning run on a cloud server equipped with an NVIDIA A100 GPU.
+Table~\ref{tab:train_config} lists the fine-tuning hyperparameters for the LLM slow path (the SLM adopts a similarly parameter-efficient configuration strategy).